-Your builder, architect or planning consultant should be able to provide you with a package of plans and structural drawings and work alongside an approved building inspector in order to achieve building regulations approval.
+Your builder, architect or planning consultant should be able to provide you with a package of plans and structural drawings.
+The structural drawings will be provided by a structural engineer who will also produce technical drawings.
+Your builder or architect will work alongside local authority building control (or approved inspector) in order to achieve building regulations approval.

 It is better to make a Full Plans Application than to submit a Building Notice to the Local Planning Authority (or approved building inspector) in order to ensure that they have a chance to review the plans in depth and minimise the likelihood your project could be stopped halfway through.

 Do I need a Party Wall agreement?

 If your basement conversion requires structural changes to the building, such as excavation, you will likely require a Party Wall Agreement.
 Some of the main criteria for requiring a Party Wall Agreement include: